neopilotai/LLMCode/llmcode/website/docs/usage/copypaste.md

 code context to your clipboard.
 You'll see "Copied code context to clipboard" whenever this happens.
-- When you copy the LLM reply to your clipboard outside llmcode, llmcode will automatically notice and load it into the llmcode chat.
+- When you copy the LLM reply to your clipboard outside llmcode, llmcode will automatically notice and load it into the llm code.
 Just press ENTER to send the message and llmcode will apply the LLMs changes to your local files.
 - Llmcode will automatically select the best edit format for this copy/paste functionality.